trivago/gollum/docs/src/gen/formatter/processtsv.rst

   **replace**

     <string>  <new string>
-    Replace a given string inside the field's value with a new one.
+    Replace a given string inside the field's value with another one.